SwapnilPande/chess-id/README.md

 * Porting chesspiece classification neural network to Keras/Tensorflow

-* Replacing trained model used for transfer learning from AlexNet to Xception
+* Replacing trained model used for transfer learning from AlexNet to VGG16

 * Building python package to predict chessboard piece positions to import into other python projects